spring-projects/spring-data-build/README.md

 # Spring Data Build Infrastructure

 This repository contains common infrastructure to be used by Spring Data modules that build with Maven.
-It consists of a *resources* project that bundles up resources that are needed during the build like XSLT stylesheets for reference documentation generation and the according CSS and images.
+It consists of a *resources* project that bundles up resources that are needed during the build CSS for reference documentation generation and JavaDoc.
 The second project is *parent* that can be used as parent project to pre-configure core dependencies, properties, reference documentation generation and most important of all the appropriate distribution assembly.

 The parent project can be eased for either a single-module Maven project or a multi-module one.
 Each of the setups requires a slightly different setup of the project.